xing/hops/README.md

 ### General Usage

-Hops is quite modular, its component being independently published on npm.
+Hops is quite modular, its components being independently published on npm.
 Its main building blocks, however, rely upon each other:

 | Package                                                                             | NPM                                                                                                           |
 | ----------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------- |